dustinpfister/blog_posts/_posts/canvas-layer.md

 ## 3 - Conclusion

-That is it for canvas layering now, if I get some spare time, or work on a vanilla js canvas project I will likely update this post with some more examples.
+That is it for canvas layering now, if I get some spare time, or work on a vanilla js canvas project that will make use of layering I will likely update this post with some more examples.
 In any case thanks for reading, and have fun with canvas.